va loans for michigan veterans

 • No monthly PMI (private mortgage insurance).

-• Easy loan qualification Requirements
+• Easy loan qualification requirements designed to help Michigan veterans succeed.

-Choosing a VA Home Loan can save you thousands of dollars over other mortgage programs.
+Choosing a Michigan VA Home Loan can save you thousands of dollars over other mortgage programs.
 Take advantage of your VA benefits.
 You have earned it!

-VA Loan Refinancing Options: IRRRL and Cash-Out
+Michigan VA Loan Refinancing Options: IRRRL and Cash-Out

-VA Streamline Refinance (IRRRL)
+Michigan VA Streamline Refinance (IRRRL)

 • No appraisal required in most cases